danyangzhao/chessville/progress.md

 The logs confirm this is happening correctly.
 The issue may be a misunderstanding of the expected behavior rather than a code issue.
 The second player (black) correctly sees "Opponent's Turn" initially because in chess, white always moves first.

 **Reconnection Process Analysis:**
-After examining the server's reconnection logic in detail, we can confirm it is designed to preserve player color:
+After examining the server code, we can confirm it is designed to preserve player color:

 ```javascript
 // CRITICAL: Check for reconnection with a specific color